-Outcome Algorithm delivery + 30 days Pregnancies in Which the Outcome Will Be Ascertained Window for Outcome Ascertainment delivery Maternal or Infant Record Validity (95% CI, 82%-97%) 63 delivery + 50 days delivery (9376 C1, 8276-9776) Preterm birth Algorithm A: At least 1 maternal or infant ICD-10-CM diagnosis code for preterm birth, low birth weight, or specific conditions more common in preterm infants Algorithm B: At least 1 maternal or infant ICD-10-CM diagnosis code for gestational age in weeks corresponding to < 37 weeks at birth Algorithm C: Meets criteria for either Algorithm A or Algorithm B Pregnancies with live birth, with linked infant < 37 completed weeks of gestation Algorithm A within 0-30 days after pregnancy end date Algorithm B: Maternal codes must be within 0- 7 days before pregnancy end; infant codes must be within 0- 30 days after pregnancy end date Maternal and infant record Algorithm A is adapted from a published algorithm that included only codes designated for use in infants 64 .
-For the present study, the ICD- 9 codes in that algorithm will be mapped to ICD-10-CM codes ICD-10-CM maternal codes for preterm delivery will also be included in this study because their ICD-9-CM equivalents have been validated in the US, with PPV of 92% (95% CI, 87%-98%) in infants' claims data and of 76% (95% CI, 64%-88%) in mother's claims 65
+Outcome Algorithm Pregnancies in Which the Outcome Will Be Ascertained Window for Outcome Ascertainment Maternal or Infant Record Validity (when available) Preterm birth Algorithm A: At least 1 maternal or infant ICD-10-CM diagnosis code for preterm birth, low birth weight, or specific conditions more common in preterm infants Algorithm B: At least 1 maternal or infant ICD-10-CM diagnosis code for gestational age in weeks corresponding to < 37 weeks at birth Algorithm C: Meets criteria for either Algorithm A or Algorithm B Pregnancies with live birth, with linked infant < 37 completed weeks of gestation Algorithm A within 0-30 days after pregnancy end date Algorithm B: Maternal codes must be within 0- 7 days before pregnancy end; infant codes must be within 0- 30 days after pregnancy end date Maternal and infant record Algorithm A is adapted from a published algorithm that included only codes designated for use in infants (Eworuke et al., 2012).
+For the present study, the ICD-9 codes in that algorithm will be mapped to ICD-10-CM codes ICD-10-CM maternal codes for preterm delivery will also be included in this study because their ICD-9-CM equivalents have been validated in the US, with PPV of 92% (95% CI, 87%-98%) in infants' claims data and of 76% (95% CI, 64%-88%) in mother's claims (Andrade et al., 2013)

-CI = confidence interval; ICD-10-CM = International Classification of Diseases, 10th Revision, Clinical Modification; ICD-9 = International Classification of Diseases, 9th Revision; ICD-9-CM = International Classification of Diseases, 9th Revision, Clinical Modification; MCM = major congenital malformation; PPV = positive predictive value; US = United States.
+CI = confidence interval; ICD-9 = International Classification of Diseases, 9th Revision; ICD-9-CM = International Classification of Diseases, 9th Revision, Clinical Modification; ICD-10-CM = International Classification of Diseases, 10th Revision, Clinical Modification; MCM = major congenital malformation; PPV = positive predictive value; US = United States.